Traditional authority

 Traditional authority is a form of leadership in which the authority of an organization or a regime is largely tied to tradition or custom.
-The main reason for the given state of affairs is that "things have always been that way".
+Reasons for the given state of affairs include belief that tradition is inherently valuable and a more general appeal to tradition.

 In sociology

 In sociology, the concept of traditional authority (domination) comes from Max Weber's tripartite classification of authority, the other two forms being charismatic authority and rational-legal authority.
 All of those three domination types represent an example of his ideal type concept.
 Weber noted that in history those ideal types of domination are always found in combinations.

 In traditional authority, the legitimacy of the authority comes from tradition; in charismatic authority from the personality and leadership qualities of the individual; and in rational-legal authority from people that are bureaucratically and legally attached to certain positions.

 Patriarchs and their households

 Weber derives the traditional domination from patriarchies and their households – in other words, from the ancient tradition of family (the authority of a master over his household).
 The master is designated in accordance with the rules of inheritance.
 He has no administrative staff nor any machinery to enforce his will by force alone; he depends on the willingness of the group members to respect his authority.
 Those members stand in personal relations to him.
 They obey him based on the belief that this is their duty sanctioned by immemorial tradition and on feeling of filial piety for the person of the master.